ar-sayeem/Phonebook-Management-System/README.md

 # 📱 Phonebook Management System

-The **Phonebook Management System** is a comprehensive C-based application designed to manage contacts efficiently.
-With a user-friendly console interface, this system supports essential operations like adding, deleting, updating, and searching for contacts.
-Additionally, it includes features like sorting, call history tracking, and quick dial functionality.
+The **Phonebook Management System** is a C-based application for efficient contact management, offering features like add, delete, update, search, sort, call history tracking, and quick dial via a user-friendly console interface.

 ---